 Mites on dogs are small wingless eight legged insects which occur very commonly throughout the animal and plant kingdoms.
-Four common skin conditions are caused by mite infections in dogs and cats, two of which can cause skin irritations in humans.
+Four common skin conditions are caused by mite infections in dogs, two of which can cause skin irritations in humans.

 The most common canine infection caused by mites is sarcoptic mange (canine scabies).